-Not long after Easter, towards the end of April, the bluebells start to appear in woodland across the UK.
+Not long after Easter, towards the end of April, the bluebells start to appear in woodlands across the UK.
 Forests are transformed with an enchanting carpet of vibrant purple flowers.
 It is magical to go for a bluebell walk in the forest at this time.
 Bluebells are an indicator of ancient woodland with many bluebell woods dating back to at least 1600.
 Bluebells are often associated with fairy folklore and are sometimes called ‘fairy thimbles’.
 Young children can enjoy imagining calling fairies by pretending to ring the bluebells (without touching them of course!).

 Where to go for a Bluebell Walk in Oxfordshire